mifki/df-twbt/README.md

 ## Other Improvements ##

-Trade screen divided equally on OS X.
+Trade screen divided equally on OS X (DF 0.34.11 only).

 ## Tables ##
 Please note that values from these lists are **case-sensitive** when used in `OVERRIDE` command.